TrickyA/Simple-Python-Regression/README.md

 # Simple-Python-Regression
-Relationship between countries GDP per capita and Life Expectancy
+Correlation and regression relationship between countries GDP per capita and Life Expectancy

 For this project, I would like to see if there is a relationship between the GDP per capita of a country and the life expectancy of its citizens.